grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 The layer controls allow you to create layers, change their name, reorder and delete layers.

-- **Add layer** creates an additional, configurable data layer for the Geomap visualization.
+- **Add layer** creates an additional, configurable data layer for the geomap.
 When you add a layer, you are prompted to select a layer type.
 You can change the layer type at any point during panel configuration.
 See the **Layer Types** section above for details on each layer type.
-- The layer controls allow you to rename, delete, and reorder the layers of the panel.
+- The layer controls allow you to rename, delete, and reorder the layers of the visualization.
   - **Edit layer name (pencil icon)** renames the layer.
   - **Trash Bin** deletes the layer.
   - **Reorder (six dots/grab handle)** allows you to change the layer order.
 Data on higher layers will appear above data on lower layers.
-The panel will update the layer order as you drag and drop to help simplify choosing a layer order.
+The visualization will update the layer order as you drag and drop to help simplify choosing a layer order.

-You can add multiple layers of data to a single Geomap panel in order to create rich, detailed visualizations.
+You can add multiple layers of data to a single geomap in order to create rich, detailed visualizations.

 ### Location

-The Geomap panel needs a source of geographical data.
+Geomaps need a source of geographical data.
 This data comes from a database query, and there are four mapping options for your data.

 - **Auto** automatically searches for location data.
 Use this option when your query is based on one of the following names for data fields.
   - geohash: “geohash”